octokit/auth-app.js/README.md

         <code>array of numbers</code>
       </th>
       <td>
         The <code>id</code> of the repositories that the installation token can access.
-Also known as a <code>databaseID</code> when querying the repository object in GitHub's v4 API.
+Also known as a <code>databaseID</code> when querying the repository object in GitHub's GraphQL API.
       </td>
     </tr>
     <tr>